mkohler/cython_swig/README.rst

     sgreeting is different.

     The input parameter, NAME, isn't a problem.
-By default, SWIG will automatically convert a Python string to a read-only C string, which is what we want.
+By default, SWIG converts Python strings to a read-only C strings, which is what we want for NAME.

     The problem is OUTP, the output pointer.
 We need to tell SWIG to allocate a buffer for sgreeting, and pass a pointer to the buffer